OliviaWan56/Score-Analysis/README.md

-#Score Analysis
+# Score Analysis

 ## Motivation

-The motivation was to explore the ANOVA Model and determine the Main and interaction effects in the dataset.
+The motivation was to explore the ANOVA Model and determine the Main and interaction effects.
 Another goal is to use Turkey to determine which combination produces the highest mean difference for reading score.

 ## Prerequisites